coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ---

-For now, this guide focuses mainly on the migration from SVN to git in order to help everyone get on a solid footing with the move to github.
+For now, this guide focuses mainly on the migration from SVN to git in order to help everyone get on a solid footing with the move to GitHub.
 It is assumed most people are familiar with git, but specific recipes are given for the usual workflows.
 A good crash course in git for those familiar with SVN is [here](https://git.wiki.kernel.org/index.php/GitSvnCrashCourse).

 ## Moving from SVN to git

-This section will mainly be of interest to developers on projects have been mirrored from SVN and are now moving to being managed entirely under git, esepcially those who are not entirely familiar with git.
+This section will mainly be of interest to developers on projects have been mirrored from SVN and are now moving to being managed entirely under git, especially those who are not entirely familiar with git.
 There will ultimately be many changes going from SVN to git, the biggest are

   * We'll be abandoning the use of the _externals_ mechanism that made it